 Increasing proper ventilation to and from a room is one of the cheapest ways to allow fresh air to move into your home.
 Ventilation also allows airborne chemicals and other pollutants to circulate out of your home, thus limiting your exposure to these contaminants.

 Opening the windows and doors is one of the options you can try to rejuvenate the air quality in your home.
-If you live in a crowded city, choosing to open the windows and doors when traffic or air pollution is at the lowest.
-In the winter and cold months, opening the windows for brief periods to allow in the fresh air can go along way in improving the air quality.
+If you live in a crowded city, choose to open the windows and doors when traffic or air pollution is at the lowest.
+In the winter and cold months, opening the windows for brief periods to allow fresh air can go a long way in improving the air quality.

-When using products with chemicals that might release pollutants into the air, make sure to ventilate the space to avoid the build-up of these chemicals.
+When using products with chemicals that might release pollutants into the air, make sure to ventilate the space to avoid building these chemicals.

 Aside from opening windows and doors, there are other ways you can increase ventilation and improve airflow in your home.
-Using exhaust fans, window air conditioners, or opening the outside air intake of an HVAC system if yours has one, can all improve airflow in your home.
+Exhaust fans, window air conditioners, or opening the outside air intake of an HVAC system, if yours has one, can all improve airflow in your home.

 3. Keep Your Home Clean

 A cleaner home is a healthier home.
-Good indoor hygiene will greatly cut down on the dust, pet dander, and other pollutants.
-When cleaning your home, you should focus on cutting down the accumulation of dust, mold, or pet dander.
+Good indoor hygiene significantly reduces dust, pet dander, and other pollutants.
+When cleaning your home, you should focus on reducing the accumulation of dust, mold, or pet dander.

-Regular Vacuuming and mopping are some of the ways to pick up dust around your home.
-Using a Vacuum cleaner that creates a powerful suction that ensures dust and other small particles do not blow back into the air.
+Regular vacuuming and mopping are ways to pick up dust around your home.
+Using a Vacuum cleaner creates a powerful suction that ensures dust and other small particles do not blow back into the air.
 Mopping picks up on the dust that vacuuming leaves behind.
 You can use only plain water for mopping and skip soaps and cleaners.
-Microfiber mops are reportedly more effective at capturing more dust and dirt than traditional mops.
+Microfiber mops are reportedly more effective at capturing dust and dirt than traditional mops.

 4. Use Eco-Friendly Cleaning Products

-A clean home is very unlikely to harbor dust and other indoor air pollutants.
-However, cleaning with the right products is also key.
+A clean home is unlikely to harbor dust and other indoor air pollutants.
+However, cleaning with the right products is also crucial.
 Green cleaning or using eco-friendly cleaning products that use natural ingredients will ensure you leave not a toxic footprint behind, thus protecting your health and your family’s.

-Apart from improving the air quality in your home, eco-friendly cleaning products make your home safer, help the environment, save you money, and make you a green role model.
-You can also try your creative side by creating green cleaning products and supplies.
+Besides improving your home’s air quality, eco-friendly cleaning products make your home safer, help the environment, save you money, and make you a green role model.
+Creating green cleaning products and supplies can also try your creative side.

 5. Keep a Healthy Humidity Level

-Mold, mildew and other micro-organisms like dust mites love moisture and damp conditions.
-Kitchens, bathrooms, or other moisture ridden areas are their havens of choice.
+Mold, mildew, and other micro-organisms like dust mites love moisture and damp conditions.
+Kitchens, bathrooms, or additional moisture-ridden areas are their havens of choice.
 Keeping the humidity at the right level at around 30 to 50 percent.
 This will help keep these indoor allergens under control.

-Using a dehumidifier, especially in the summer months when it is hot and humid, can help reduce indoor air humidity.
-Proper placement of a dehumidifier in damp and moist areas is important.
+Using a dehumidifier, especially in the summer when it is hot and humid, can help reduce indoor air humidity.
+Proper placement of a dehumidifier in damp and moist areas is essential.

-Apart from using a dehumidifier, there are other ways you can dehumidify your home.
-Opening the windows, or using an exhaust fan when cooking, bathing or using the dishwasher, venting clothes dryer outside, fixing leaky plumbing, and emptying the drip pan of your AC and dehumidifier.
+Apart from using a dehumidifier, there are other ways to dehumidify your home.
+Opening the windows, using an exhaust fan when cooking, bathing, or using the dishwasher, venting the clothes dryer outside, fixing leaky plumbing, and emptying the drip pan of your AC and dehumidifier.

 6. Regularly Maintain/Replace Your Air Filters

-Air ducts that distribute hot and cold air around your home should also be properly maintained.
+Air ducts that distribute hot and cold air around your home should also be adequately maintained.
 Dust, pet dander, and even mold can accumulate and blow into your home.
-Cleaning these air ducts by hiring a professional should make sure they are circulating clean air around your home.
+Cleaning these air ducts by hiring a professional should ensure they circulate clean air around your home.

 7. Keep Indoor Plants

-According to a study by the NASA Scientific and Technical Information (STI), it was concluded that house plants together with an activated carbon filter can be used as a means of reducing indoor air pollutants by removing contaminants such as cigarette smoke, organic solvents, and possibly radon.
-Plant roots were found to also destroy bacteria, viruses, and other organic chemicals by converting them into new tissue.
+According to a study by the NASA Scientific and Technical Information (STI), it was concluded that house plants, together with an activated carbon filter, can be used to reduce indoor air pollutants by removing contaminants such as cigarette smoke and organic solvents and possibly radon.
+Plant roots also destroy bacteria, viruses, and other organic chemicals by converting them into new tissue.

 Though house plants work slowly and might seem insignificant in removing pollutants, the impact over time should improve.

-Depending on your home, be sure to check the type of plants you choose.
+Depending on your home, check the type of plants you choose.
 Some thrive in sunlight, and some hardly need any maintenance.
 Apart from improving the air quality, proper placement of plants can spruce your home decor.